Mortgage Calculator

 Fixed Rate vs Variable Rate Mortgages

-A fixed rate mortgage locks your interest rate for a set period — typically 2, 3 or 5 years — giving you certainty over your monthly payments regardless of what happens to interest rates.
-A variable rate mortgage moves in line with your central bank’s base rate or the lender’s own rate.
-Fixed rates offer security while variable rates can be cheaper when interest rates fall.
-The best option depends on your country, current interest rate environment and personal financial situation.
+A fixed rate mortgage locks your interest rate for a set period โ typically 2, 3 or 5 years โ giving you certainty over your monthly payments regardless of what happens to interest rates.
+A variable rate mortgage moves in line with your central bank's base rate or the lender's own rate.

 How to Reduce Your Mortgage Costs